 Leave for a few hours before baking to allow all the flavours to blend.

-Place in a baking tin with hot water reaching half way up the dish making a bain-marie.
+Place in a ceramic terrine mold, a standard glass (oven-safe) loaf pan, or a metal loaf pan with hot water reaching halfway up the dish, making a bain-marie.

 Notes